cloudevents/spec/protobuf-format.md

 ## Status of this document

-This document is a working draft.
+This document is a release candidate.

 ## Table of Contents